imbirevkotlya/data-file-reader/README.md

 ### Versioning

-- Now, the 1.0-SNAPSHOT version is released with simple displaying of records amount and raw data
+- Now, the 1.0-SNAPSHOT version is released with simple displaying of records amount and raw records data
 - In development stage: 1.1-SNAPSHOT version with more specific fields displaying and working by COBOL copybook ( https://git.epam.com/epm-lstr/lemon/copybook-parser)
 - In plans: 1.2-SNAPSHOT version with supporting new copybook fields (according to the